Tremont, Tennessee: Tremont

 Although Townsend sold his Little River tract to the Great Smoky Mountains National Park Commission in 1926, he did so with the agreement that he could continue logging in the area for 15 years.
-After logging operations had commenced at Elkmont in 1925, Townsend ordered the tracks to be pulled up and moved to Middle Prong.
+After logging operations had ceased at Elkmont in 1925, Townsend ordered the tracks to be pulled up and moved to Middle Prong.
 A base for the Middle Prong operation was set up at the junction of Lynn Camp Prong and Thunderhead Prong.
 This base quickly grew into a small town, which was given the name Tremont, a combination of "tree" and "mountain."

 While Tremont remained a base of operations, the logging camps moved further and further up Lynn Camp Prong as the operation progressed.
 These camps consisted of small shanty houses that could be loaded onto flatcars and moved from camp to camp.
 The base camp at Tremont consisted of a post office, hotel, maintenance sheds, a general store, and a community center that served as a church, school, and movie theater.